AlexanderBertrandLab/DASF_toolbox/Python_code/prob_TRO/README.md

 `tro_select_sol:`  Resolve the uniqueness ambiguity of the TRO problem, i.e., invariance of the problem to the sign of the columns of `X`.

-`run_tro.py:` Script to run the DSFO algorithm to solve the TRO problem in a randomly generated network.
+`run_tro.py:` Script to run the DASF algorithm to solve the TRO problem in a randomly generated network.

 `TRO_notebook.ipynb:` Jupyter notebook example.